arshdefoamed/hand-gesture-recognition-using-opencv/readme.txt

 8. Apply steps 5-7 again on region of interest
 9. Find convex hull and convexity defects and count the number of fingers

-Following two applications have been developed (Videos are in the presentation file):
+Following two applications have been developed :
 1. Counting number of fingers shown by the hand
 2. Right swipe and left swipe detection